Sign In or Create an Account.

 What a Green New Deal might entail, exactly, nobody seemed to know.
 Even the Green New Deal’s supporters called for little more than a select committee to develop a “detailed national, industrial, economic mobilization plan” to phase the country off fossil fuels.
 But a think tank called New Consensus, led and funded in part by Ocasio-Cortez’s then-chief of staff Saikat Chakrabati, declared that it would flesh out the proposal.

 That moment soon collapsed.
 Political ineptitude was partly to blame.
-In early 2019, Ocasio-Cortez published a document that jocularly implied the Green New Deal aimed to eliminate “cow farts and airplanes,” cratering its popularity.
-But the proposal’s demise was also because the plan’s inherent left-wing patriotism was not palatable to the movement itself.
-National rejuvenation, it turned out, was not an acceptable goal to the left’s anti-imperial flank, which on its own had the power to destroy any Green New Deal coalition.
+In early 2019, Ocasio-Cortez published a document that jocularly implied the Green New Deal aimed to eliminate “cow farts and airplanes,” cratering its wider popularity.
+But the proposal faced internal critics, too, because its inherent patriotism was not palatable to the movement itself.
+American rejuvenation, it turned out, was not an acceptable or desirable goal to the left’s anti-imperial flank, which on its own had the power to discredit and destroy any Green New Deal coalition.

 Why do I bring all of this up now?
-Because it creates political problems the movement has never figured out how to resolve at the national level.
+Because that episode revealed challenges the modern socialist movement has never figured out how to resolve at the national level.
 Take Darializa Avila Chevalier, for instance, a Mamdani-backed DSA candidate running in New York’s 13th congressional district.
 Chevalier seems to oppose the modern system of states in any recognizable sense.
 In a (since deleted) 2019 post, she tweeted that a “world without borders” is “necessary” and “the only moral way forward.”
 Even in a recent interview, she was so uncomfortable with the state’s power of coercion and incarceration that she declined to affirm murderers should go to jail.
-Yet she still wants what only a state can provide; her big issues are universal health care and a $15 minimum wage.
+Yet she still wants what only a state can provide; her big issues include universal health care and a $15 minimum wage.

-Many new leftists find themselves in her position: They want the fruits of a strong state while remaining fundamentally suspicious of states themselves.
-That can make them skittish and unreliable partners in any national progressive coalition — many young leftists simply don’t trust that even extremely progressive policy will redound to their benefit.
-(This centripetal force is part of what tore apart the Biden coalition, even before October 7.)
+Many contemporary leftists find themselves in her position: They want the fruits of a strong state while remaining fundamentally suspicious of states themselves.
+That can make them skittish and unreliable partners in any national progressive coalition — many self-identified socialists simply don’t trust that even extremely progressive policy will redound to their benefit.
+(This centripetal mistrust is part of what tore apart the Biden coalition, even before October 7.)

 Cities, however, don’t have this problem.
-They are powerful governments that are not sovereign states.
-They lack a military, a currency, a central bank, and a foreign policy.
+They are powerful governments that are not sovereign states: They lack a military, a currency, a central bank, and a foreign policy.
 From the anti-imperialist’s perspective, there is little risk in making city governments stronger.
-In this way, so many of the tensions inherent in the Green New Deal and other late 2010s progressive politics are much better suited to cities.
-Urban politics is a much more natural home for the 2010s left, and its contradictions, than the federal government.
+In this way, many of the tensions inherent in the Green New Deal and other late 2010s progressive proposals are eased in urban government.
+Cities are a much more natural home for the new left, and its contradictions, than the federal government.

-After all, many ecosocialists never quite knew how to feel about patriotism or what the United States should be.
+After all, many ecosocialists never quite knew how to feel about patriotism or the future of the United States.
 (Many might profess doubts about whether the United States should exist at all.)
 But they know what they want Brooklyn, or Los Angeles, or Oakland to be, and their vision — of a high-tax polity with abundant public leisure, mass transit, and zero-carbon electricity — is much closer to reality in cities, anyway.

 Green